Model

 The newRoot() function allows you to define a new chapter within your CMS.
 To use this, you'll need to pass a new model instance to the function.
 Models are created using the new keyword followed by a class name starting with \model\.

-Suppose you want to add a menu item in the admin panel for the homepage.
+Suppose you want to add a menu item in the admin panel for a contact page.
 You can achieve this by initializing the model class as follows:

-@php($home = newRoot(new \model\home));If you want a different label to appear in the menu, use the ->label() method.
+@php($page = newRoot(new \model\contact_page));If you want a different label to appear in the menu, use the ->label() method.
 For example:

-@php($home = newRoot(new \model\home)->label('Homepage'));Once you've created a root model, you can generate input fields using the $header object.
+@php($page = newRoot(new \model\contact_page)->label('Contact'));Once you've created a root model, you can generate input fields using the $page object.
 Here is an example of how to generate a text input field for a title: